NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 4. Model training and Inference

-* To train model on UADETRAC, run:
+* To train model from scratch (for both AICITY and UADETRAC), run:

 `python experiments/rfcn/rfcn_end2end_train_Shuo_UADETRAC.py --cfg path/to/your/configuration/file`

+Note: For AICITY, based on our experience "training from scratch" doesn't yield good model.
+Please refer to "Transfer Learning" section for other solution.

-* To detect vechiles from the test dataset using trained model on UADETRAC, run:
+* To detect vechiles from the test dataset, run:

 `python experiments/rfcn/rfcn_Inference_Shuo_UADETRAC.py --cfg path/to/your/configuration/file`

-* To train model on AICity using transfer learning (the weights trained on COCO are used as default), run:

-`python experiments/rfcn/rfcn_transfer_learning_train_Shuo_AICity.py --cfg path/to/your/configuration/file`

-* To detect vechiles from the test dataset using trained model on UADETRAC, run:

 `python experiments/rfcn/rfcn_Inference_Shuo_AICity.py --cfg path/to/your/configuration/file`

 Two sample configuration files, one for UADETRAC and one for AICity, have been added to `experiments/rfcn/cfgs/`